opentoonz/opentoonz_docs/source/managing_projects.rst

     5. Click OK and exit from the Registry Editor application.

-    6. Restart Toonz Harlequin to make the change effective.
+    6. Restart OpenToonz to make the change effective.

 .. tip:: **To add a projectroot on Windows:**